mypreview/Conj/docs/set-header-image.md

 # Set A Header Image

-The [Conj - eCommerce WordPress Theme](https://themeforest.net/item/conj-ecommerce-wordpress-theme/21935639?ref=mypreview) has an option which allows users to upload their very own custom image header to obtain a much more personalized look and feel
+The [Conj - eCommerce WordPress Theme](https://themeforest.net/item/conj-ecommerce-wordpress-theme/21935639?ref=mypreview) has an option which allows users to upload their very own custom image header to obtain a much more personalized look and feel.

 Follow the steps below to upload a header background image: